Everlast® Epoxy vs Neverlast Flooring Episode 10 :

 Why Cementitious Urethane Floors Fail

-Cementitious Urethane looks similar to tile except without any grout joints.
-Its doesn’t meet sanitary requirements for health care facilities, but it’s more common in the restaurant industry.
+Cementitious Urethane looks similar to a tile except without any grout joints.
+It doesn’t meet sanitary requirements for healthcare facilities, but it’s more common in the restaurant industry.

 This type of flooring allows water and liquids to go through it.
 Which is good if you want moisture to escape from underneath.
 But it also allows grease and other liquids to leak through the material and get underneath the flooring.

-For some manufacturers, they claim that they can place this material over the top of tile, but it doesn’t stick properly to the tile underneath.
-The cementitious urethane starts to break up in chunks.
+Some manufacturers, claim that they can place this material over the top of the tile, but it doesn’t stick properly to the tile underneath.
+The cementitious urethane starts to break up into chunks.

-Basically, it is a concrete with a thin layer of urethane on top.
+Basically, it is concrete with a thin layer of urethane on top.